 How it all began

 By mid-2006 Bill was living a double life.
-By day he was still working for the agency but by night he was blogging, connecting with other emerging marketers, testing new technologies that came out and trying to get a handle on what it all meant for marketers.
+By day he was still working for the agency but by night he was blogging, connecting with other new media marketers, testing new technologies that came out and trying to get a handle on what it all meant for businesses.

 Bill was convinced the world was changing and all the new technology that was empowering people to create their own content, publish and connect easily with other people was going to be big.
 He thought it might be a game-changer for how any business would engage customers so in January, 2007, Bill left the agency and started MicroExplosion Media, a social media marketing consulting agency.

-Now, six years later, he’s still doing what he sought to do back in 2007: learn, connect and help people understand this new world and how it impacts their business.
+Now, eight years later, he’s still doing what he sought to do back in 2007: learn, connect and help people understand this changing world and how it impacts their business.
+Today, the lines between social media, traditional marketing, advertising and PR are much more blurry.
+Bill helps companies figure out how to succeed in a world where the customer has more influence than ever and the rules of engagement have changed dramatically.

 Who is Bill?